Selma THAGARD

 inactivation, among a variety of other mechanisms for

-variety of temperatures (including very low temperatures) and
+wide variety of temperatures (including very low temperatures)

-pressures, and can be scaled-up to industrial levels.
-The systems
+and pressures, and can be scaled-up to industrial levels.
+The

-are effective for a wide range of electrical conductivities, and
+systems are effective for a wide range of electrical

-effective with or without chemical, physical and biological
+described herein are effective with or without chemical,

 discharges are created at the tip of a high-voltage silver